chris-and-erika/chris-and-erika-project-two/README.md

 ## The objective:

-Paired programimng project to integrate Firebase and a fully functioning cart app into a previously created multi-page e-store (design provided by Juno College).
+Paired programming project to integrate Firebase and a fully functioning cart app into a previously created multi-page e-store (design provided by Juno College).

 ## MVP:

-1. Uploaded JSON data to firebase.
+1. Uploaded JSON data to Firebase.
 2. A fully functioning cart app with the following features:
     - Display the number of items added to the cart.
     - Display the items the user has added to cart.